airbytehq/airbyte/docs/integrations/sources/google-search-console.md

 :::note

-Google has depreciated [some OAuth workflows](https://developers.google.com/identity/protocols/oauth2/resources/oob-migration) that might impact you.
+Google has deprecated [some OAuth workflows](https://developers.google.com/identity/protocols/oauth2/resources/oob-migration) that might impact you.
 We are in the process of working on a fix at the connector-level.
-Thank you for your patience!

 :::